nojronatron/BF-BMX/README-QuickStartGuide.md

 - BFBMX_SERVER_NAME: The Hostname or IPv4 address of the **ServerApi** computer.
 Default: `localhost`.
 - BFBMX_SERVER_PORT: The TCP Port used to connect the ServerApi.
 Default: 5150.

+There are also some Environment Variables that manage Report Server display behavior.
+See [README-Reports.md](./README-Reports.md) for more information.

 Stand-Alone Example:

 1. All components are installed on a single PC and communicate over localhost.